-A common misconception among renters is that their landlord’s insurance protects their personal property.
+A common misconception among renters is that their property owner’s insurance protects their personal property.
 In reality, it only covers the building and not what’s inside a resident’s unit.
+This misunderstanding can create confusion and hardship after an emergency, especially for residents who may have few financial resources to rebuild.

 What you'll learn